croffler/hugo-test/site/content/xap110net/pono-class-annotations.markdown

 {{%note title="Read-Only Properties "%}}
 Read-only properties (getter without setter) are stored in the space, but when the object is de-serialized, the value is not restored, since there is no setter.
 This enables the space to be queried using such properties.
 There are two common scenarios for read-only properties:

-- Calculated value â€“ the property returns a calculated value based on other properties.
-This isnâ€™t a problem since no data is lost due to the â€˜missingâ€™ setter.
+- Calculated value - the property returns a calculated value based on other properties.
+This isn't a problem since no data is lost due to the 'missing' setter.
-- Access protection â€“ the class designer wishes to protect the property from outside changes.
+- Access protection - the class designer wishes to protect the property from outside changes.
 This is probably a problem since the field value is lost.
 To prevent this problem, consider adding a private setter, or excluding the property and including the field (as explained next).

 {{%/note%}}